jayjaisswal/MERN-Smart-Education-Platform/README.md

 ## 📄 License

-This project is licensed for academic and educational purposes.
+This project is licensed for academic and educational purposes